zencart/documentation/content/user/payment/how_do_I_get_paid.md

 If successful, the order is placed, and money is collected from the cardholder's account, and forwarded to your business bank account according to a prescribed schedule.
 If it fails, the customer is notified to try again with correct information, thus preventing the use of invalid cards.

 To use this option, you need a business bank account, a merchant account, and a gateway service provider account, all of which incur monthly fees.
-You can find [recommended payment gateway providers here.](https://www.zen-cart.com/content.php?14-Payment-Processing).
+You can find [recommended payment gateway providers here](https://www.zen-cart.com/content.php?14-Payment-Processing).

 c) Manual processing via a retail/POS terminal or an online virtual terminal.
 In this case, you collect the CC details from the customer and then manually process the card through the terminal provided to you by your merchant bank (usually online).
-You will require a business bank account and a merchant account; both have monthly and per-transaction fees. **Warning**: this is not a secure method for making transactions with an online store, and as such is frowned upon by credit card companies.
+You will require a business bank account and a merchant account; both have monthly and per-transaction fees.

+**Warning**: [online manual card collection is no longer a good option](/user/payment/why_not_manual/).
+It is not a secure method for making transactions with an online store, and as such is frowned upon by credit card companies.
 You really should be using a gateway service as described above.

 ### Definitions

 **_merchant account_** -- this is a credit/debit-card "processing" account that you arrange with a clearing house, typically your bank.
 Its sole purpose is to take the funds collected from credit/debit cards and forward them to the bank account you've arranged for that purpose.

 **_gateway_** -- this is a computer-driven processing system that talks to the credit-card clearing house computers in the national banking system and determines whether a card is valid or not, and allows collection of funds via your merchant account configuration

+**_ISO_** -- this acronym stands for **Independent Sales Organization** (also called a _Member Service Provider_ or _MSP_).
+An ISO is a third-party company that is contracted by a credit card member bank to procure new merchant relationships.
+Some Zen Cart users get their merchant accounts through an ISO.

 ### How do I get started?